LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK10-D1-Debugging.md

 These are things we haven't talked talked about yet.

+- Viewing network traffic in the browser's developer tools.
 - Visual Studio tracepoints.
 - Error logging and the Error page added by Visual Studio.
 - Setting development mode on Azure